Matrixdevs/Zerologger/README.md

 # Zerologger

 !THIS IS FOR EDUCATION ONLY!

+OPEN SOURCE AT 20 STARS - STILL IN DEVELOPMENT :)

 This is a zero-day cookie logger for Roblox with GUI interface.
 It is the easiest to use and highly efficient.
 Use at your own risk.

 Roblox Token Logger